Smartphone, Hotspot or Router for Mobile Internet?

 Regardless of which method you decide on, for maximum coverage and speed we recommend purchasing the newest cellular devices you can and plan on replacing your hardware as often as every year or two to stay current.

 All of the carriers are expanding their networks, and newer equipment is what gets you access to the latest frequencies and bands.
+Staying on top of the technology is key.

 Mobile hotspot devices are small, self-contained units that receive a cellular data signal and transform it into an internet connection.
 They are a cellular modem and router combined.
 Most can create their own personal Wi-Fi network.